Where to Dine Outdoors in San Diego Right Now

 $$$$

-Coasterra is the place to sit back and sip a margarita or two while admiring our spectacular cityscape.
-The rest of the cocktail program ranges from fruity and floral to smoky and spicy and pairs perfectly with the modern Mexican menu that features a raw bar, several ceviches and aguachiles, seafood-centric entrees, and a killer Pumpkin Butter Cake with buttermilk ice cream and toasted pepitas.
-Join them for happy hour when select appetizers and drinks are just $8.
+Sit back and sip a margarita or two at Coasterra while admiring the spectacular cityscape.
+The cocktail program ranges from fruity and floral to smoky and spicy and pairs perfectly with the modern Mexican menu that features a raw bar, several ceviches and aguachiles, seafood-centric entrees, and a killer Buttercake with pineapple-rum compote and cinnamon ice cream.
+Join them for happy hour when select appetizers and drinks are just $10.

 Available for Reservations